Ice-and-Rock/Expedition_Weather_Kyrgyzstan/Expedition_Weather_Kygyzstan/NotesV2.md

 Changes and things learned:

-- Conditional rendering on CSS if certain data criteria is met
+- Conditional rendering on CSS ClassNames if certain data criteria is met

 - establish a new variable for bit of data [index] inside .map() function
     ```const rain = weatherData.hourly.rain[index]```